kubermatic/gchl/README.md

 '''
 ```

+You can include multiple release notes in the same block; each one needs to be a single line and begin with either `*` or `-`.
+Note that if you include multiple notes, they will be sorted individually and might not appear right next to each other in the generated changelog.

 ### Change Types

 By default, `gchl` reads the labels from pull requests and uses the first one that starts with `kind/` as the change's type (with the `kind/` prefix stripped).
 If no such label exists, the release-note block can also be annotated with the type by adding it right next to `release-note`: